PcrPz/youtube_etl_project/readme.md

-### End To End Automated Data Pipeline(Youtube Data Analysis)
+# 📊 End-to-End Automated Data Pipeline (YouTube Data Analysis)

+This project demonstrates a fully automated data pipeline for analyzing YouTube data using an ETL (Extract, Transform, Load) workflow.
+The pipeline leverages **Python**, **PostgreSQL**, **Docker**, and **Prefect** for data extraction, cleaning, transformation, and loading into a database for further analysis.

-## Technology Stack
+## 🛠️ Technology Stack
-Python,Postgres,Docker,Prefect
+- **Programming Language**: Python
+- **Database**: PostgreSQL (via Docker)
+- **Workflow Orchestration**: Prefect
+- **Data Source**: Kaggle Dataset

-## Workflow
+## 🔄 Workflow Overview
-the workflow is divided into 3 parts of ETL(Extract,Load,Transfrom)
+The workflow is divided into three main phases of the ETL process:

-1. Extract: Extract Data from kaggle website [link here](https://www.kaggle.com/datasets/datasnaek/youtube-new) and stored in a folder
-2. Transfrom: in this part we have folder in part one we divided into 3 file Asia,Europe,North America(dimesion_table) the data undergoes a cleaning process, addressing issues like handling null values, remove empty data.
-Once the dimension tables are created, a fact table is constructed as a bridge table, linking all the dimension tables using surrogate keys.
-In addition to these keys, new columns are introduced to provide insights into the most interacted videos in each region.
-These columns include:
+### 1. Extract
+- **Data Source**: Data is extracted from a Kaggle dataset (link to dataset can be added here).
+- **Storage**: Extracted data is stored locally in a folder for further processing.

+### 2. Transform
+- **Data Cleaning**: The extracted data undergoes cleaning to:
+  - Handle null values
+  - Remove empty or irrelevant data
+- **Dimension Table Creation**: The cleaned data is divided into three dimension tables based on regions:
+  - Asia
- - eu_interaction_rate
+  - Europe
- - na_interaction_rate
+  - North America
- - as_interaction_rate
+- **Fact Table Construction**:
+  - A fact table is created as a bridge table linking all the dimension tables using surrogate keys.
+  - New columns are introduced to provide insights into the most interacted videos in each region:
+    - `eu_interaction_rate`: Interaction rate for Europe
+    - `na_interaction_rate`: Interaction rate for North America
+    - `as_interaction_rate`: Interaction rate for Asia
-These columns represent the video interaction rates for each region, calculated based on views, likes, and dislikes,comment count.
+  - These interaction rates are calculated based on views, likes, dislikes, and comment counts.

+### 3. Load
+- **Database Integration**: The cleaned and transformed dataset is loaded into a PostgreSQL database hosted in a Docker container.
-3. Load:we have clean dataset are the loaded into postgres(docker) connect from python The entire process is automated pipeline using Prefect
+- **Automation**: The entire ETL process is automated using **Prefect**, ensuring scalability and fault tolerance.

 ## Snapshot of Result Data
 ![Result_Data](Result_Data.png)